 Tips for new teachers and students during back to school time.
-Be successful and avoid the first year mistakes with these ideas I wish I knew!
+Have success and avoid first-year mistakes with these ideas I wish I knew for my first classroom!

-If you are a student teacher or new teacher just starting out, then you are probably feeling a bit overwhelmed by all of your new responsibilities.
-Running your own classroom and making sure that your students learn the curriculum can be an excited and challenging endeavor.
+If you are a student or first-year teacher just starting, you probably feel overwhelmed by your new responsibilities.
+Running your classroom and ensuring your students learn the curriculum can be exciting and challenging.

-We go to post-secondary to “learn” how to be a teacher, but there is so much we don’t learn there.
+We go to post-secondary to “learn” how to be teachers, but there is so much we don’t learn there.
 Most of the “real” learning happens once we reach the classroom.
 It is the experiences we have with children that help us grow and show us how to be good teachers.
-It is having to plan, organize, and manage our OWN classrooms ALONE that really helps us learn and grow.
+Having to plan, organize, and manage our classrooms alone helps us learn and grow.

-In this post, I hope to share a few of the tips that I wish I knew as a new teacher.
-Those tidbits and suggestions that if only I had known would have saved me time and helped me be more prepared.
-Teaching is not easy, but it should be rewarding and fun too!
+In this post, I hope to share some tips I wish I knew as a new teacher.
+Those tidbits and suggestions that, if only I had known, would have saved me time and helped me be more prepared.
+Teaching is not easy, but it should be rewarding and fun, too!

 Table of Contents